 Should I sign a tolling agreement?

 If you want more time to investigate a case and file a claim, you should sign a tolling agreement.
-Tolling agreements can benefit both parties, so it’s important to understand what it is you are signing before you commit.
+Tolling agreements can benefit both parties, so it’s important to understand what you are signing before you commit.